Prototype Fast Breeder Reactor: Background

-History
+Design and construction

 The design of this reactor was started in the 1980s, as a prototype for a 600 MW FBR.
 Construction of the first two FBR are planned at Kalpakkam, after a year of successful operation of the PFBR.
 Other four FBR are planned to follow beyond 2030, at sites to be defined.

-In 2007 the reactor was planned to begin operating in 2010, but as of 2019 it was expected to reach first criticality in 2020.
-The power island of this project was engineered by Bharat Heavy Electricals Limited (BHEL), largest power equipment utility of India.
+In 2007, the reactor was planned to begin its operation in 2010, but as of 2019, it was expected to reach first criticality in 2020.

 In July 2017, it was reported that the reactor is in final preparation to go critical.
 However in August 2020, it was reported that the reactor might go critical only in December 2021.

-As of February 2021, around ₹6840 crore have been spent in the construction and commissioning of the reactor.
-The reactor is now expected to be operational by October 2022.
+By February 2021, around ₹6840 crore have been spent in the construction and commissioning of the reactor.
+The reactor was expected to be operational by October 2022.

+Prime Minister Narendra Modi was in Kalpakkam on 4 March 2024 to witness the initiation of its first core loading.
+A press release described the PFBR as marking the second stage of India's three-stage nuclear power program.

+On 31 July 2024, the Atomic Energy Regulatory Board (AERB) approved adding nuclear fuel and starting the chain reaction.
+It is expected to be operational by end of 2025.
+A few lower power physics experiments will be carried out once sustained nuclear chain reaction is achieved.
+The next step will link the reactor to electrical grid and start producing power on a commercial basis, pending approval from AERB.
+Kalpakkam will see the construction of two more fast breeder reactors after the Department of Atomic Energy (DAE) is satisfied with the reactor's performance.

 Technical details

 The reactor is a pool type LMFBR with 1,750 tonnes of sodium as coolant.
 Designed to generate 500 MWe of electrical power, with an operational life of 40 years, it will burn a mixed uranium-plutonium MOX fuel, a mixture of PuO_{2} and UO_{2}.
 A fuel burnup of 100 GWd/t is expected.
-The Advanced Fuel Fabrication Facility (AFFF), under the direction of Bhabha Atomic Research Centre (BARC), Tarapur is responsible for the fuel rods manufacturing.
-AFFF comes under "Nuclear Recycle Board" of Bhabha Atomic Research Center.
-AFFF has been responsible for fuel rod manufacturing of various types in the past.
+The Fuel Fabrication Facility (FFF), under the direction of Bhabha Atomic Research Centre (BARC), Tarapur is responsible for the fuel rods manufacturing.
+FFF comes under "Nuclear Recycle Board" of Bhabha Atomic Research Center and has been responsible for fuel rod manufacturing of various types in the past.
+FFF Tarapur in early 2023 had successfully completed fabrication of 100,000 PFBR fuel elements.